danielmerja/ollama-phi4-weather/README.md

-# Weather CLI with Ollama AI
+# Weather CLI with Ollama & Phi-4 LLM

-A command-line interface for getting weather information with natural language processing powered by Ollama AI.
+A command-line interface for getting weather information with natural language processing powered by Ollama and Phi-4 LLM.

 ## Features